-Equifax Promised to Protect its Customers' PII, but Maintained Inadequate Data Security
+Equifax Promised to Protect Its Customers' PII, but Maintained B. Inadequate Data Security

-- 23. Equifax is one of the major credit reporting bureaus in the United States.
+20. Equifax is one of the major credit reporting bureaus in the United States.
 As a credit bureau service, Equifax is engaged in a number of credit-related services for individuals, businesses, and compliance with government regulations.
-Specifically, Equifax provides business services to the automotive, communications, utilities and digital media, education, financial services, healthcare, insurance, mortgage, restaurant, retail and wholesale trade, staffing, and transportation and distribution industries.
-Equifax markets and sells many products to consumers and businesses, including Consumer Reports, which provides "access to current personally identifiable information for over 210 million consumers."
-Equifax's Consumer Reports also includes "tradelines on over 1.8 billion trades updated monthly" and "600 million unique, annual inquiries."
-Equifax's Consumer Reports provides "access to the consumer's name, current address, address, previous former addresses, birth date, former names and Social Security number." - 24.
-Prior to the Data Breach, Equifax promised its customers and everyone else whose PII it collects that it would reasonably protect their PII.
-Equifax's privacy policy stated, in relevant part: "We have built our reputation on our commitment to deliver-reliable-information to our customers (both businesses and consumers) and to protect the privacy and confidentiality of personal information about consumers.
-We also protect the sensitive information we have about businesses.
-Safeguarding the privacy and security of information, both online and offline, is a top priority for Equifax."
+Specifically, Equifax provides business services to the automotive, communications, utilities and digital media, education, financial services, healthcare, insurance, mortgage, restaurant, retail and wholesale trade, staffing, and transportation and distribution industries.11 Equifax markets and sells many products to consumers and businesses, including Consumer Reports, which provides "access to current personally identifiable information for over 210 million consumers."12 Equifax's Consumer Reports also includes "tradelines on over 1.8 billion trades updated monthly" and "600 million unique, annual inquiries."
+Equifax's Consumer Reports provides "access to the consumer's name, current address, address, previous former addresses, birth date, former names and Social Security number."13

+Prior to the Data Breach, Equifax promised its customers and everyone else 21.